Taylour Paige: Career

 In May 2022, Paige made her music debut by contributing to rapper Kendrick Lamar's fifth studio album Mr. Morale & the Big Steppers on the critically-acclaimed track "We Cry Together", earning a Grammy Award nomination.
 She then co-starred alongside Lamar on its short film adaptation in September.
 In November, Paige was featured in Barbadian singer Rihanna's fourth installment of her Savage X Fenty Show.

 Paige landed the female lead opposite Peter Dinklage and Jacob Tremblay in the superhero film The Toxic Avenger for Legendary Entertainment, released in 2023.
 She joined the cast of the action comedy film Beverly Hills Cop: Axel F, starring alongside Eddie Murphy and Joseph Gordon-Levitt, which was released in 2024.
 Also in 2024, she starred in the comedy film Brothers and the dark comedy film The Trainer.

-Paige stars in the HBO supernatural horror television series It: Welcome to Derry which is based on Stephen King's novel It (1986) and serves as a prequel to the films It (2017) and It Chapter Two (2019).
-She will star in the science fiction comedy film I Love Boosters.
+Paige stars in the HBO supernatural horror television series It: Welcome to Derry, which is based on Stephen King's novel It (1986), and serves as a prequel to the films It (2017) and It Chapter Two (2019).

+In 2026, she starred in the Boots Riley-helmed, science fiction comedy film I Love Boosters.
+Paige said: "It was so much fun to make.
+I laughed so much.
+It was long days, sometimes 16, 17-hour days.
+I was pregnant as hell, and I was having the time of my life.
+It’s funny, but it’s also got a very, very specific sociopolitical, economical—I mean, there’s so much commentary, but it’s fed to you in the most entertaining, fashionable, cunty way...
+Boots is just brilliant.
+Talk about a mind.
+We’re really lucky to be alive at the same time as Boots."